BackWriting

 Trinity CollegeTrinity posterThe International Playwriting Competition run by Trinity College, London.
 I was impressed by the helpful guidelines and found the play quite easy to write; I wanted to create lots of characters which children would enjoy playing, and to mix fairy tale and modern worlds in a fun way.
 The result was “Quest of the Four Princesses”.
 Nearly 200 aspiring playwrights from 20 different countries entered the competition in 2011.
 Writers were asked to submit either a play to be performed by young children under the age of 12 or a play to be performed to young people between the ages of 12 and 16.
 I'm delighted to report that mine won the first category!
 It had two performances at the Unicorn Theatre in London on Saturday 14th January, and the kids (and director Alison Goldie) did a great job with not much time to rehearse.
 A book containing the successful plays from the competition was handed out to anyone who wanted it — if you contact Trinity College they will probably send you a copy, or you can Contact me and I'll email you my script.
 I was presented with a surprisingly heavy trophy and my prize of £1,000.
 Click here for some photos of the production

 Naturally this spurred me on to further efforts.
 From the WRiTEON! newsletter I learnt of a young West End producer looking for musicals, so I got the vocal score of Moses out of the loft and sent it off to him, followed by a CD of some demo tracks, but he eventually said he was too busy with a web system for theatre tickets.
 I sent the script of what everyone thinks is my best radio play so far, “The Woodcarver's House” to The Script Readers who immediately put it on their list, and on December 1st 2011 I went along to hear an excellent reading of the play followed by a very useful in-depth discussion.
-I'm now rewriting parts of it in accordance with their suggestions.
+I rewrote parts of it in accordance with their suggestions, but I still haven't done anything with it.
 I also submitted plays to several more competitions, including plays in both categories of the Trinity competition for 2012 and two one-act musicals in the Under 12 category for 2013, but got nowhere.

 In July 2012, Essex Audio Theatre produced a recording of my radio play “Open Garden Warfare”.
 You can download it here.